Links on Android Authority may earn us a commission. Learn more.

 Reddit is another excellent spot for photography backgrounds and wallpapers.
 There are a host of photography subreddits.
 Most of them have tons of photographs to choose from.
 You simply download and apply them to your home screen to make them your background.
 Some subreddits we recommend are r/itookapicture, r/photocritique, r/astrophotography, and r/earthporn.
 There are many, many others as well.
 Reddit is free to use.
 There is an optional Reddit Gold subscription that removes ads and adds some additional features.

 See also: The best Reddit apps for Android

 NASA’s official app is an excellent source for wallpapers if you like space images.
 The app has a bunch of information about NASA, space, and all of that stuff.
 You can also watch various video content from the agency.
 However, for this list, the star players are the 16,000 images taken by various satellites and the ISS with more coming in every day.
 It’s not landscape or cityscape photography.
 However, these are photographs of space and all of its various secrets and designs.
 Many of them are rather high resolution as well.
 This should work for anybody looking for legitimate space photographs for use as a background.
 It’s also entirely free with no in-app purchases.

 Price: Free / Up to $14.99

 Resplash is one of the newer photography wallpaper apps on the list.
 It also has a rather extensive library of images.
-The app boasts over 1.2 million photos over a variety of categories.
+The app boasts over 1.2 million photos in a variety of categories.
 It’s a good spot for finding a bunch of stuff all at once.
 You can also download the raw image at maximum resolution, set an AMOLED-friendly dark theme, set wallpapers straight from the app, and save favorites for later downloading.
-Users must disable battery optimization for the auto-set wallpaper functionality to work, but otherwise the app seems to work as advertised.
+Users must disable battery optimization for the auto-set wallpaper functionality to work, but otherwise, the app seems to work as advertised.